bootstrapM/erdos-quant-finance-summer-2025/README.md

   S_0 = 100, K=100, T=1, r=0.05, mu=0
 ```

-The MC result with 10,000 simulations without $\Delta$ hedging: $5.16 ± $0.0395.
-This is close to the Black-Scholes value of $5.07 with volatility = average GARCH volatility 0.04 (for the chosen GARCH parameters).
+The MC result with 10,000 simulations without $\Delta$ hedging: 5.16 $\pm$ 0.0395.
+This is close to the Black-Scholes value of 5.07 with volatility = average GARCH volatility 0.04 (for the chosen GARCH parameters).
 With $\delta$ hedging we get the following results.

 <img width="1435" alt="image" src="https://github.com/user-attachments/assets/86f4cb2d-49c0-49af-a81a-9f9762405a05" />